gocd/www.go.cd/_posts/Runbook_for_Go_environments.markdown

    6. This cacerts file can be copied to all other GO agent build boxes.
 Copy should be placed into source control as well.

 ####2.6 UPGRADE STEPS
-  Important note: If you upgrade the GO Agents to a new version, the GO Server needs to be updated to new version as well.
    1. Login as administration to GO portal and select Backup from Admin menu.
    2. Click the Perform Backup button.
 Backup folder with today’s date will be created in C:\Program Files (x86)\Go Server\artifacts\serverBackups.
      * Copy folder to safe location.